BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 AWS designed the Certified Cloud Practitioner certification as a way for nontechnical professionals to learn the basics of AWS, which can help them overcome collaboration barriers with their cloud engineers.

-The exam is a good starting point for anyone new to AWS or the cloud in general, said Ryan Kroonenburg, chairman and founder of A Cloud Guru, which provides cloud training services.
+The certification exam is a good starting point for anyone new to AWS or the cloud in general, said Ryan Kroonenburg, chairman and founder of A Cloud Guru, which provides cloud training services.
 "We see cloud fluency being the No. 1 differentiator between candidates of otherwise equal skill," he said.
 "So, whether you're a project manager wanting to better understand the technical details of your project or you're an engineer looking to level up your skills, AWS certifications are key to your success."

 Keep up with the AWS portfolio

-The exam left a good impression on those who have taken it so far.
+The certification exam left a good impression on those who have taken it so far.
 James Dawson, director of IT at GlobalMed, a company that helps implement telemedicine, achieved his first certification as an AWS Certified Solutions Architect -- Associate in 2014.
 He later gained the AWS Certified Cloud Practitioner certification, which he pursued to help him train others in his organization about foundational cloud topics.

 "I wanted to ensure that I could effectively speak to the level that a technical sales professional or a product manager would need to understand, without drowning them in the detail that a developer or IT professional would need to know about the same topic," Dawson said.
 "This [Certified Cloud Practitioner] exam serves very well as a mechanism to establish a common language and mindset between departments who have less involvement with the technical components."